The Modern Slavery Act 2015 Slavery & Human Trafficking Policy

 Arun Estate Agencies Limited is committed to combatting Slavery and Human Trafficking and takes responsibility for ensuring that its working practices comply with the Modern Slavery Act 2015.
 This Policy Statement reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure Slavery and Human Trafficking is not taking place anywhere within our Company or supply chain.

 We operate a zero tolerance policy to Slavery and Human Trafficking.
-All Head Office and Regional Office Directors and Heads of Department responsible for procuring external goods and services, are dedicated to ensuring that suppliers and providers always adhere to our ethos and support our compliance to the Modern Slavery Act 2015.
+All Head Office and Regional Office Directors, Heads of Department and other staff responsible for procuring external goods and services, are dedicated to ensuring that suppliers and providers always adhere to our ethos and support our compliance to the Modern Slavery Act 2015.

 If an employee has any concerns regarding a likely risk of, or actual breach of our Policy or the Legislation, this must be raised with Loretta Strong, Compliance & Protocol Director on 01702 540802 or Jo Potter, HR Director on 01403 282472.